 This is a space where you can write and execute code.
-You can run the code by pressing the button at the top left corner of the code block.
-On Windows, you can use the <a href="https://shift] + Enter or Alt + Enter shortcut to execute the code, while on macOS, you can use the Shift] + Enter or Option + Enter shortcut.
+You can run the code by pressing the Run button at the top left corner of the code block.
+On Windows, you can use the Shift + Enter Or Alt + Enter shortcut to execute the code, while on macOS, you can use the Shift + Enter Of Option + Enter Shortcut.

 The code can be written in multiple cells.
-You can add a code cell using the Add Code button at the top of the notebook area or the Add Code button that appears at the bottom of each code cell when you hover over it.
+You can add a code cell using the Add code button at the top of the notebook area or the Add code button that appears at the bottom of each code cell when you hover over it.
 To delete a code cell, you can click the x button on the right side of each code cell.
 Please be aware that deleted cells cannot be recovered.

 You can download the written code as a file.
 Clicking the Download Notebook button (1), you can download the entire code as a .ipynb file extension.
 The downloaded file can be executed in Jupyter Notebook or Google Colab.
-You can also import the .ipynb file and use it in Weniv World with upload Notebook button.
+You can also import the .ipynb file and use it in Weniv World with Upload Notebook button.
 Code can be downloaded and uploaded on a cell-by-cell basis, and you can click the button on the right side of each code cell (2) to download it as a .py file extension.